-* a thorough understanding of the primary visual and material sources through which monarchs fashioned their images
+- assess the primary visual and material sources through which monarchs fashioned their images

 Adamson, John (ed.)
 The Princely Courts of Europe (London, 1999).

-Aston, Margaret, The King┐s Bedpost: Reformation and Iconography in a Tudor Group Portrait (Cambridge, 1995).
+Aston, Margaret, The King's Bedpost: Reformation and Iconography in a Tudor Group Portrait (Cambridge, 1995).

 Corp, Edward (ed.), A Court in Exile: The Stuarts in France 1689-1718 (Cambridge, 2004).

 Donovan, Fiona, Rubens and England (New Haven and London, 2004).

 Hearn, Karen, Dynasties: Painting in Tudor and Jacobean England 1530-1630 (London, 1995).

 Hearn, Karen (ed.), Van Dyck in Britain (London, 2009).